weihanglo/weihanglo.github.io/content/_index.md

 Finally, I realized.

-# There is no test while refactoring a life.
+## Life is a refactoring process without tests.